mhils/r8/README.md

 ## Next Steps

  1. `r8` has a comprehensive command line interface.
 Check out `r8 --help`, `r8 users --help`, etc.
- 2. Take a look at `dev.sql` to learn how r8 can be configured.
+ 2. Take a look at `config.sql` to learn how r8 can be configured.
  3. Install additional challenges and create new ones (see next section).

 ## Installing additional challenges